Azure/azure-sdk-for-js/sdk/identity/identity/TOKEN_CACHING.md

 #### Persist user authentication record

-When authenticating a user via `InteractiveBrowserCredential`, `DeviceCodeCredential` or `UsernamePasswordCredential` an `AuthenticationRecord` can be persisted as well.
-It is returned from the `authenticate` API and contains data identifying an authenticated account.
-It is needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
-There is no sensitive data in the `AuthenticationRecord` so it can be persisted in a non-protected state.
+When authenticating a user via `InteractiveBrowserCredential`, `DeviceCodeCredential`, or `UsernamePasswordCredential`, an `AuthenticationRecord` can be persisted as well.
+It's returned from the `authenticate` API and contains data identifying an authenticated account.
+It's needed to identify the appropriate entry in the persisted token cache to silently authenticate on subsequent executions.
+There's no sensitive data in the `AuthenticationRecord`, so it can be persisted in a non-protected state.

 [Here is an example](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#persist-the-authentication-record) of an application storing the `AuthenticationRecord` to the local file system after authenticating the user.